Bertrandifinity/Real-Time-Pitch-to-Light-System-for-Kalimba/README.md

 We believe in building in public\!
 Check out our development process, live demos, and tutorials on our social channels:

   * 🎥 **YouTube Channel & Live Demos:** [Subscribe and watch our project in action on YouTube (@Bcq-1122)](https://www.google.com/url?sa=E&source=gmail&q=https://www.youtube.com/@Bcq-1122)
+  *    The actual date of video upload can be seen in Youtube.png
   * 📰 **Community:** Keep an eye out for our upcoming project breakdown\!

 ---